 Step #2 in How to Sell Your Services Online – Cultivate Your Prospect

-Once someone visits your website, rather through paid advertising or free traffic, they are now officially a prospect.
+Once a target audience visits your website, whether, through paid advertising or free traffic, they are now officially a prospect customer.

-The next step in How to Sell Your Services Online is to turn your prospect into a lead.
+The next step in How to Sell Your Services Online is to turn your prospective customers into ideal clients.

-The first step is identifying who are the different users coming to the site and their needs.
-In reality, that is what selling services really means.
-What are the different problems your prospect is looking to solve?
+The first step is identifying who are the different clients coming to the site and their needs.
+In reality, that is what selling services online really means.
+What are the different problems your customer is looking to solve?
 Write them all down.
 Then give some order and priority to their requirements.

-Also, consider the different stages in the buying cycle your prospect might be in when visiting your site.
-Some prospects might be ready to take action now and are just price shopping for the best offer.
-Other prospects might not even know what they need and are gathering information.
+Also, consider the different stages in the buying cycle.
+Your prospect client might be in when visiting your site.
+Some customers might be ready to take action now and are just price shopping for the best offer.
+Other clients might not even know what they need and are gathering information.

 Once you’ve identified who your potential clients are and what they are looking for, the next step is creating content that educates them and provides them with a clear next step or steps.